Skip to content

 • Cryptographic proof of policy compliance must flow unbroken from budget owner to merchant

-For those requirements, use native MPCP with the Full Profile or Human-Agent Profile.
+For those requirements, use native MPCP with the Human-Agent Profile.

 Trust Model